Florence Domestic Violence Defense Lawyer

 • Property damage like arson or trespassing

-• Abuse or assault, which includes things like child abuse and sexual abuse
+• Abuse or assault, which includes acts like child abuse and sexual abuse

 • Making someone feel threatened, including charges like criminal coercion, harassment, and menacing